Patriots can start a winning streak while the Titans look for 1st home win of the season - WTOP News

 Titans player to watch

 QB Will Levis.
-The 33rd pick overall out of Kentucky in 2023 has missed the past two games with the sprained AC joint in his right, throwing shoulder.
-He hurt his shoulder Sept.
-30 in the lone win of the season at Miami.
-The Titans are hoping Levis is able to ramp up and play.
+The 33rd pick overall out of Kentucky in 2023 has missed the past two games with a sprained AC joint in his right, throwing shoulder.
+He hurt the shoulder on Sept.
+30 at Miami, which was the Titans’ lone win of the season.
+The Titans are hoping Levis is able to play.
 If not, Mason Rudolph will make his third straight start.

 Key injuries

-Patriots: Maye was pulled from the Jets game by an NFL spotter and is in the concussion protocol, but he had progressed enough for limited practice during the week. … T Vederian Lowe (ankle/shoulder) and LB Christian Elliss (abdomen) missed practice on Wednesday. … WR Ja’Lynn Polk was also in the concussion protocol.
+Patriots: Maye was pulled from the Jets game by an NFL spotter and is in the concussion protocol, but he had progressed enough for limited practice during the week.
+He was designated as questionable for the game. … T Vederian Lowe (ankle/shoulder) and LB Christian Elliss (abdomen) missed practice on Wednesday but had limited participation later in the week and was listed as questionable on Friday. … WR Ja’Lynn Polk was also in the concussion protocol.

-Titans: CB L’Jarius Sneed (quadriceps) is likely to miss a third straight game. … RB Tyjae Spears (hamstring) is expected back.
+Titans: CB L’Jarius Sneed (quadriceps) was ruled out and will miss a third straight game. … RB Tyjae Spears (hamstring) was also listed as out, as was OL Andrew Rupcich (triceps). … Levis had limited participation on the final practice report of the week and was listed as questionable.

 Series notes